Dental Anatomy: 101

 Learn more about your teeth!

-Check out the definitions of the anatomical terms depicted in the diagram above.
+Check out the definitions of the anatomical terms in the diagram above.

 Enamel - Dental enamel is the hard thin translucent layer that serves as protection for the dentin of a tooth.
 It is made up of calcium salts.
 It is the hardest substance in the body.

-Dentin - Dentin is the hard, dense, calcareous (made up of calcium carbonate) material that makes up the majority of the tooth underneath the enamel.
+Dentin - Dentin is the hard, dense, calcium like material that makes up most of the tooth underneath the enamel and cementum.
 It is harder and denser than bone.
-It is one of four components that make up the tooth.
 It is the second layer of the tooth.

 Anatomical Crown - The natural, top part of a tooth, which is covered in enamel and is the part that you can see extending above the gum line.